-And the FDA is warning citizens about fraudulent COVID-19 Home Test Kits: None are approved as of now.
+The FDA is warning citizens about fraudulent COVID-19 Home Test Kits.
 More on test kits here.

 Symptoms of COVID-19